pruthvi247/developer_quest/notes/networking/computer_networks.md

 	Rout-update packets(path determinaion) - RIP,ospf,eigrp etc..
 Layer 3 devices : Routers and multilayer switches,ipv4,ipv6

-Layer 4 - Data link layer:
+Layer 2 - Data link layer:

 > The switching layer
-> Ensures that messages are delivered to the proper deviec on a LAN using hardware addresses
+> Ensures that messages are delivered to the proper device on a LAN using hardware addresses
 	> mac address
-	> only concerened with local delivery of frames on the same network
+	> only concerned with local delivery of frames on the same network
 > Responsible for packaging the data into frames for the physical layer

 Datalink layer has two layers